 My office hours are Monday – Thursday from 8am-5pm with lunch at Noon.
 615.776.3592 if busy, try our cell or text to 615.487.3475.
 I do see emergencies after hours and weekends, but please call and leave a message.
 I still need to do my chores as well in life.

 Please call the office if you wish us to check on your insurance plan.
 Even though dental insurance companies say that you must go to a “PPO” or preferred provider, most plans have written clause that allow you to go out of network.
-The only difference is out of pocket cost which depends on the plan.
 If you are not sure, ask for a pre-determination of work to be done.
 Insurance companies will send you a letter, after submission, of the estimated payment and one’s out of pocket liability.
 You might find the difference to be pretty small given convenience of being close to home.
 SEE Insurance***

 Later, I will add printouts of needed paperwork to website to copy.
 I know any encryption can be hacked.
 So I don’t ask for any personal information over email.